Exness is excited to provide our useful internal transfer feature, allowing instant transfers of funds between Exness accounts 24/7!

 Here’s an example:

-- For certain payment systems such as wire transfer, bank cards, Skrill, CASHU, Neteller and Bitcoin, internal transfers are only available within your own Personal Area.
-Internal transfers to other clients' accounts are not permitted.
+- For certain payment systems such as bank cards, Bitcoin, and some electronic payment services (EPS), internal transfers to accounts in a Personal Area other than your own are not permitted.

 - The amount of funds to be transferred to a new trading account via internal transfer must equal or exceed the minimum initial deposit of the account type.